geoochi/revite/README.md

 # Revite

-A fullstack website build with react, vite, tailwindcss, shadcn, lucide icon, prisma, sqlite
+A fullstack website build with vike

 ## Features

 - react
-- vite
+- vike
 - tailwindcss
 - shadcn
 - lucide icon
 - prisma
 - sqlite
+- auth

 ## How to use